genicos/ahmmmls_iterative_site_testing/README.md

 ## Overview of directories

 ### /chrom_and_demo
-Here is the information specific to the chromosome arm 3R in the drosophila population we are studying.
+Here is the information specific to the admixed population we are studying.

 in chrom_and_demo/demographics, the first line is admixture fraction, second line is time (in generations) since admixture.
-chrom_and_demo/panel is the aggregate of reads from this population on chromosome arm 3R, the input file.
-chrom_and_demo/sample is the ploidy of the samples from the population, the sample file.
-in chrom_and_demo/sites_to_test, each line is a candidate selected position, expressed in morgans.
+chrom_and_demo/panel is the aggregate of genotypes from this population of P. italiae, the input file. chrom_and_demo/sample is the ploidy of the samples from the population, the sample file. in chrom_and_demo/sites_to_test, each line is a candidate selected position, expressed in morgans.

-### /3r_simulation
+### /run_simulation
 This directory is where we simulate the null models

 /run_simulations creates 20 simulated panels, and runs ahmmmls on them, fitting both an alternative and null model.

-### /3r_real
+### /run_real
 This directory is where we apply the models to the sampled data

-### /3r_post_iteration_analysis
+### /passer_post_iteration_analysis
 After the iteration process picks a set of sites, we fine tune their location and selection coefficients.